-34. Plaintiffs challenged their convictions after they learned that federal prosecutors and lawyers for other wrongfully convicted individuals had discovered the Watts Gang's criminal enterprise.
+35. Plaintiffs challenged their convictions after they learned that federal prosecutors and lawyers for other wrongfully convicted individuals had discovered the Watts Gang's criminal enterprise.

-ANSWER: Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the remaining allegations contained in this paragraph.
+ANSWER: Defendant Mohammed objects to the undefined and prejudicial terms "Watts Gang" and "criminal enterprise."
+Without waiver, Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the allegations contained in this paragraph.

-35. On February 13, 2019, the Circuit Court of Cook County granted the State's motions to set aside plaintiffs' convictions; immediately thereafter, the Court granted the State's request to nolle prosequi the cases.
+36. On February 13, 2019, the Circuit Court of Cook County granted the State's motions to set aside plaintiffs' convictions; immediately thereafter, the Court granted the State's request to nolle prosequi the cases.